Welcome to this e-learning hub, which has been developed to facilitate your development in terms of becoming a caring and compassionate practitioner.

 There are lots of resources that facilitate personal reflection on these complex issues and exercises that help you to consider strategies for developing your personal resilience, work-life balance and health and wellbeing.
 Completing these can help to address stress, burnout and compassion fatigue in the workplace.
 We have also added some materials and exercises to consider some of the challenges of working in health and social care, such as dealing with loss, death and dying.
 These sensitive and emotive subjects are often overlooked or avoided in training and in practice, so we hope you find these materials reflective and supportive.

-It has three main sections, these are:
+It has four main sections, these are:

 - Becoming a caring and compassionate practitioner